MarioFigueiraP/ShinyAppSpatialModelFeedback/README.md

 1. the first item allows to choose which data fit, simulated or user loaded one.
 2. Then, it is possible to specify which data are used for the covariates in the prediction: covariate solve by a SPDE model in the prediction grid or predicting on the covariate raster loaded coordinates.
-3. The three next items are related to the dimensionality of the prediction grid, spatial effect map resolution and the mesh density. <!--Since the prediction grid and spatial effect--> Mesh density is rule by the <code>Qloc</code> parameter, which is the quantile location from the distance distribution density matrix of the coordinates.
+3. The next items are related to the dimensionality of the prediction grid, spatial effect map resolution and the mesh configuration. <!--Since the prediction grid and spatial effect--> The mesh can be modified trough <code>Custom mesh</code> panel, where inner and outer boundaries can be set as well as the mesh node density, which is rule by the <code>Quantile location</code> or the <code>Edge length</code> parameters.
-4. The following items are related to the fixed effects, covariates, spatial effects and the family likelihood hyperparameters.
+4. The following items are related to the likelihood distribution, explanatory variables (fixed or random effects), spatial effects and the family likelihood hyperparameter.
 5. Finally, we have the <i>Advanced INLA configuration</i>, in which the user can specify:
     - the INLA approximation strategy,
     - the INLA integration strategy,